edemartel/edemartel.github.com/_drafts/the-heros-dilemna.md

 -- Look, I have a request...<br />
 -- You almost got me killed _three times_.
 I don't think you're in a position to ask something to me.<br />
 -- It's not for me!
 It's for everyone!<br />
 -- I don't care about "everyone".
-I'm from here.
+I'm not from here.
 I'm not even from this world.
 Why should I risk my life?

 The man coughed.
-There as blood on his palm.
+There was blood on his palm.
 It was becoming increasingly harder for him to stay conscious.
 But he had to make his request.
 He had to.

 -- Please, hear me out.
 As my final wish.